-Along the Prime Meridian, CDW's temperature maximum is located around 300 m depth (red shading on Fig. 7) and salinity maximum around 400 m (Fig. B3).
-On the three moorings, all hydrographic sensors are in the CDW (symbols on Fig. 7 and supplementary Table B2).
+Along the Prime Meridian, CDW's temperature maximum is located around 300 m depth (red shading in Fig. 7) and salinity maximum around 400 m (Fig. B3).
+On the three moorings, all hydrographic sensors are in the CDW (symbols in Fig. 7 and Table B2).
 The shallowest ones are above the core, that is, more than 100 m shallower than the temperature and salinity maxima, and can therefore be used to observe potential upwelling.

-For hydrographic sensors above 200 m, we find a positive and significant correlation between the daily-average mooring temperature recorded by that sensor and the T4 brightness temperature difference at the same location over the period 1st July to 31st October (depth of sensor and correlation values in supplementary Table B2).
-Moreover for all years, the correlation increases with depth until it reaches a maximum between 200 and 700 m (not shown).
-It is worth noting that over the same 1st July to 31st October period, the vertical displacement of the sensors does not exceed 20 m, i.e. the temperature change is not

-July to 31st October period, the vertical displacement of the sensors does not exceed 20 m, i.e. the temperature change is not caused by a displacement of the sensor but by a displacement of the warm water.
-When salinity data are available, we also find positive correlations between T4 and the salinity measured by the mooring (supplementary Table B2), which further indicates that variations in T4 mirror variations in warm and salty CDW.
-The T4 data are too patchy to robustly determine the increase in brightness temperature that corresponds to upwelling; of the eight polynya opening dates during which the moorings were deployed, the longest non-interrupted T4 series at the mooring location reach only 4 days before the opening, on two occasions (July 1999 and October 2004).
-Both moorings 229 and 230 recorded a decrease in temperature in October 2004, but an increase of 0.6 K in 1999.
-That increase in the mooring temperature corresponded to an increase in T4 of 18 K, significantly larger than the standard deviation of T4 over the previous 30 days (4.6 K).
+For hydrographic sensors above 200 m, we find a positive and significant correlation between the daily-average mooring temperature recorded by that sensor and the T4 brightness temperature difference at the same location over the period 1 July to 31 October (depth of sensor and correlation values in Table B2).
+Moreover, for all years, the correlation increases with depth until it reaches a maximum between 200 and 700 m (not shown).
+It is worth noting that over the same 1 July to 31 October period, the vertical displacement of the sensors does not exceed 20 m; i.e. the temperature change is not caused by a displacement of the sensor but by a displacement of the warm water.
+When salinity data are available, we also find positive correlations between T4 and the salinity measured by the mooring (Table B2), which further indicates that variations in T4 mirror variations in warm and salty CDW.
+The T4 data are too patchy to robustly determine the increase in brightness temperature that corresponds to upwelling; of the eight polynya opening dates during which the moorings were deployed, the longest non-interrupted T4 series at the mooring location reach only 4 d before the opening, on two occasions (July 1999 and October 2004).
+Both moorings (229 and 230) recorded a decrease in temperature in October 2004 but an increase of 0.6 K in 1999.
+That increase in the mooring temperature corresponded to an increase in T4 of $18\,\mathrm{K}$, significantly larger than the standard deviation of T4 over the previous $30\,\mathrm{d}$ (4.6 K).